 Why This Matters

-The New York Times has come under scrutiny for its obituary headline describing Ayatollah Ali Khamenei, Iran's supreme leader, as a 'hard-line cleric' who transformed Iran into a regional power.
-This criticism highlights the complexities of portraying leaders in the Middle East.
-The controversy raises questions about the language used in media outlets.
+The New York Times has come under fire for its obituary headline describing Iran's supreme leader Ayatollah Ali Khamenei as a 'hard-line cleric' who transformed Iran into a 'regional power'.
+This criticism highlights the complexities of reporting on sensitive international relations and the nuances of language used in journalism.
+The controversy has sparked a debate about the role of language in shaping public perception.

 In Week 9 2026, General accounted for 181 related article(s), with UK Politics setting the broader headline context.
 Coverage of Other decreased by 1 article(s) versus the prior week, but remained material in the weekly agenda.